 - a.
-Disclose the number and proportion (in percentage terms) of directors on the issuer's board who are women. - Disclose the number and proportion (in percentage terms) of executive officers of the issuer, including all major subsidiaries of the issuer, who are women.
+Disclose the number and proportion (in percentage terms) of directors on the issuer's board who are women. - b.
+Disclose the number and proportion (in percentage terms) of executive officers of the issuer, including all major subsidiaries of the issuer, who are women.

-As at the date hereof, no members of the Board of Directors are women.
+As at the date hereof, one member of the Board of Directors is a woman, representing 17% of the independent Directors.